 In all honesty, this was a decision that I left completely up to my wife.
 I let her know that I would support her if she decided to go back to work or if she wanted to take a few years off.

-My wife really enjoys teaching and stepping away from a good situation comes with some risk.
-What if she isn’t able to find a comparable job when she decides to enter back into the workforce?
+My wife really enjoys teaching, and stepping away from a good situation comes with some risk.
+What if she can’t find a comparable job when she decides to enter back into the workforce?
 While this is a risk, it is likely minimized given her profession.

-If she was in corporate America, her situation may be different.
-She would likely lose out on critical years of growth and potential advancement as a result of stepping away.
-Any progress that she would have made over her first several years in the workforce would be at risk of being wiped away.
-I know of several parents who stepped away for several years to raise their children only to come back to a lower position.
+If she was in corporate America, her situation might be different.
+She would likely lose out on critical years of growth and potential advancement due to stepping away.
+In addition, any progress that she would have made over her first several years in the workforce would be at risk of being wiped away.
+I know of several parents who stepped away for several years to raise their children only to return to a lower position.

-Taking time off will allow my wife to finish up her Master’s degree before returning to work in a few years.
-Given this situation, if she goes back into teaching at a public school she’ll likely end up getting paid a decent amount more than what she’s making today.
+Taking time off will allow my wife to finish her Master’s degree before returning to work in a few years.
+Given this situation, if she goes back into teaching at a public school, she’ll likely get paid a decent amount more than what she’s making today.

 Assurance About The Decision